Recycled water in Kingston's green wedge

 Businesses in the Green Wedge currently use a mix of potable (drinking) water and storm water, however increasing demand and climate change threaten the stability of Melbourne’s water resources.

 More efficient water use and alternative water sources are needed to ensure the long-term sustainability of the local food production industry, not only in Kingston but also in the entire South East region.

 This could be achieved through a recycled water ‘purple’ pipeline project linking Kingston’s Green Wedge to the Eastern Treatment Plant at Carrum.

 The ETP produces high-quality Class A water, which is suitable for agricultural use, but new pipeline infrastructure is needed to transport the water to this key site.

-A key opportunity exists to lay recycled pipeline as part of the upcoming Mordialloc Freeway works, or to connect to the existing Keysborough recycled water project.
+An opportunity exists to lay recycled water pipeline alongside the new Mordialloc Freeway, or to connect to the existing Keysborough recycled water project.

 The pipeline could also be extended north into Clayton to meet the needs of the Victorian Planning Authority’s Clayton Business Park residential development.

 The project has been included in the Dandenong Integrated Water Management Strategic Directions Statement which prioritises regional water projects.